 It’s a good idea.
 After all, your hands, neck, and face probably still will be exposed.
 What’s more, mosquitos can bite through clothing, so it’s wise to spray your clothing, too.
 Don’t spray your skin under the clothes, however, and never spray directly on your face.
 Instead, spray or place the repellant on your hands and wipe it gently on your face.

 How can I lessen my chances of being bitten?

-In addition to wearing long sleeved shirts, pants and wearing socks when outdoors, use DEET repellant and try to avoid outdoor activities during dawn and dusk, when mosquitos are most active.
+In addition to wearing long-sleeved shirts, pants, and socks when outdoors, use DEET repellant and try to avoid outdoor activities during dawn and dusk, when mosquitos are most active.
 It’s also wise to drain any standing water (in birdbaths, gutters, pails, old tires, etc.) as mosquitos like to lay their eggs on standing water.